SEE / DO – STILL MORE TO DO

 Find out what Midwest Living magazine suggests for your trip to Columbus, Indinana.

 Book lovers will love this independent bookstore in downtown Columbus.

-The Inn at Irwin Gardens grounds open to the public on Tuesday and Sunday afternoons June through October.
+The grounds are open to the public most Tuesday and Sunday afternoons, June through October.

 See photos from the week CBS Sunday Morning, and Charles Osgood, came to Columbus.

 Famed golf course designer Robert Trent Jones designed Otter Creek golf course, and it’s a public course!

 Explore three craft breweries in Columbus, including “the best small brewpub in America”!